Second order interference of chaotic light reflected from random medium: Calculation of

 Form-factors vary with momentum much faster than $P_{c}(\omega_{12},\textbf{Q})$, therefore the integral in (\ref{int1}) can be calculated as:

-where Cooperon propagators depend on the frequency $\omega_{12}=c(k_{1}-k_{2})=ck_{12}$.
-We note that the contribution from the second diagram strongly depends on the ratio between the coherence length of light and the size of the surface from which the radiation is collected.
+Here Cooperon propagators depend on the frequency $\omega_{12}=c(k_{1}-k_{2})=ck_{12}$.
+The contribution from the second diagram strongly depends on the ratio between the coherence length of light and the size of the surface from which the radiation is collected.